RaniaAlm/NLP/README.md

 # Text summarization Project
 ### Goal :
-We will use "Abstractive Text Summarization" approach to identify the important sections, interpret the context and reproduce in a new way.
-This ensures that the core information is conveyed through shortest text possible, the sentences in summary are generated, not just extracted from original text.
+We used "Abstractive Text Summarization" approach to identify the important sections, interpret the context and reproduce in a new way.
+This ensures that the core information is conveyed through the shortest text possible, the sentences in summary are generated, not just extracted from the original text.

 ### Question :
 Is the model able to summarize the text while retaining the most important information?